XinZhangRadar/Ship-Go/README.md

 This is an official implementation of **Ship-Go: SAR Ship Images Painting via Instance-to-Image Generative Diffusion Models** by **Pytorch**, the code template is from the project: [Plattle](https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models).

-## Status

-## Results

-The DDPM model requires significant computational resources, and we have only built a few example models to validate the ideas in this paper.

-### Visuals

 ### Pre-trained Model

 | Dataset   | Task       |  Epochs    | GPUs×Days×Bs | URL                                                          |